2007 TransAVIAexport Airlines Ilyushin Il-76 crash

-On 23 March 2007, a Belarusian Ilyushin Il-76 cargo aircraft operated by TransAVIAexport Airlines crashed in the outskirts of Mogadishu, Somalia, during the Battle of Mogadishu.
-The plane was carrying repair equipment and humanitarian aid.
-According to a spokesperson for the transport ministry of Belarus, the aircraft was shot down.
-However, the Somali government insisted that the crash was accidental.
-A crew of eleven on board the aircraft perished in the accident.
+On 23 March 2007, a Belarusian Ilyushin Il-76 cargo aircraft operated by TransAVIAexport Airlines crashed in the outskirts of Mogadishu, Somalia, during the Battle of Mogadishu, killing all 11 crewmembers aboard.
+The plane was carrying equipment for African Union troops in Somalia.

+The BBC reported that the aircraft had been shot down.

 Background

 Previous occurrence

 On 9 March 2007, a Transaviaexport Ilyushin Il-76TD, registration EW-78826, that was about to complete an Entebbe–Mogadishu flight carrying Ugandan peacekeepers and equipment, made a successful emergency landing at Mogadishu International Airport after having been struck by a rocket propelled grenade and catching fire on approach to the airport of destination.
 The rocket had apparently been fired from a boat while the plane passed over it at a height of 150 m.
 A crew of nine Belarusians were aboard the aircraft, along with six UPDF soldiers; all were unharmed.
 Islamist militia claimed the attack, saying that African Union peacekeepers were their target, as they were seen as invading troops; Somali officials denied any such attack, and said the incident was due to the aircraft experiencing a technical failure.

 There had been a report with unverified claims circulating on the internet stating that the aircraft had actually been carrying a secret load of infantry fighting vehicles for Ugandan troops.
 This report also claimed that these vehicles saved all occupants on board.